- Housing Division

 Affordable Housing Development

-The Housing Authority assists the City of Napa in promoting the development of affordable housing by working with housing developers interested in providing affordable housing within the City of Napa.
-Staff are available to discuss project proposals with developers in the early planning stages of a development in order to assist the developer in creating viable and innovative solutions to providing affordable housing.
+The City of Napa staff will assist in promoting the development of affordable housing by working with housing developers interested in providing affordable housing within the City of Napa.
+Staff is available to discuss project proposals with developers in the early planning stages of a development in order to assist the developer in creating viable and innovative solutions to providing affordable housing.

 City of Napa Impact Fee Ordinance